trzmiel7/pf/index.md

   </p>
 </center>

-There were many burglaries where I lived, and I decided to protect myself somehow.
+There were many burglaries where I lived, and I decided to protect oure household somehow.
 I had my old smartphone and thought about using it as IP camera.
 Downloaded some ready apps but they didn’t satisfy me.
 I decided to program my own application for that purpose.
 How it worked: the smartphone takes pictures few times a second.
-The pictures are analyzed if there was a motion and if so it calculates how much part of the screen has changed.
-If it crosses certain threshold SMS/email Is send and the picture is being uploaded via FTP to the server.
+The pictures were analyzed if there was a motion and if so it calculated how much part of the screen has changed.
+If it crossed certain threshold, a SMS or an email is send and the picture is being uploaded via FTP to the server.
 There is also a website, where you can watch recent alarms and certain details (how much memory is left or what was the battery level during the alarm).
 There’s also simple protection for overloading the hosting capacity – it automatically removes the oldest pictures from the server if there are too many of them.

 ### PSIM project - PWM rectifier + DFOC + PMSM + active load